AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   For a model $mM$ we will sometimes denote $|mM|$ to refer to the universe of a model and $||mM||$ to denote the cardinality of said universe.
 ]

-We have defined the symbols of $L$ but how do we speak it?
+We have defined the symbols of $L$, but how do we speak it?
 We will need the following
 - Logical symbols, these will consist of
   - Connectives: $or, and, not, =>, <=>$
   - Quantifiers: $exists, forall$
 - Auxiliary symbols: Parentheses, Commas
-- Variables: $x,y,z,v$
+- Variables: $x,y,z,v,...$
 - Equivalency Symbol: $=$

 As with any language we will build up our language first with nouns and then with phrases.